rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 **DEFINITION**
-The sequence of strictly subsequent nodes, which contains all the nodes of a section, will be referred to as the section's complete node sequence.
+The sequence of strictly subsequent nodes, which contains all the nodes of a section, will be referred to as the section's "complete node sequence".

 **DEFINITION**
-The sequence of nodes, which only contains all the top-level nodes of a section, will be referred to as the section's reduced, or as the section's characteristic node sequence.
+The sequence of nodes, which only contains all the top-level nodes of a section, will be referred to as the section's "reduced node sequence", or as the section's "characteristic node sequence".

 * A complete sequence is a sequence of strictly subsequent nodes.
 * A reduced sequence is not necessarily strictly subsequent.